What is the CTRF?

 The papers presented each year at the Annual Conference are of high quality and represent research and experience from a wide range of industry, government and academic perspectives.
 A typical Annual Conference includes sessions on: airline regulation; national railway policy; logistics; motor carrier issues; new directions in transportation policy; marine transportation issues; ports policy; financing strategies; transportation and regional economies; education; grain transportation; safety and operations; cost recovery; modeling; system management; and trade and transportation.
 CTRF publishes these papers in a Proceedings book for its members and other interested parties.

-CTRF's 1965 membership of 120 has more than tripled.
-Membership is individual rather than corporate and is open to anyone interested in any aspect of transportation.
+Membership in CTRF is based on the calendar year, and is individual rather than corporate.
+Membership is open to anyone interested in any aspect of transportation.
 Interest is not confined to Canada.
 Over the last few years, papers have been presented by transportation professionals from the U.S., Mexico, China, Belgium, Australia, New Zealand, and the U.K.

 In 1974, the Annual Paper Competition was initiated for students attending Canadian universities.
 The competition is structured to award a prize annually for transportation related topics in three categories: best Undergraduate paper, best paper at the Master's level and best paper at the Doctoral level.
 In 1976, CTRF accepted the responsibility of awarding the Jim Davey Memorial Trust Award for the best Doctoral paper.
 The fund was established by friends and colleagues of the late Jim Davey, an Assistant Deputy Minister of Transport Canada, who made notable contributions to the development of transportation policy and law in Canada.

 In 1988, CTRF established a Scholarship Fund to encourage university students to pursue studies leading to careers in transportation.
 The fund is supported by outside donations and available CTRF earnings.